SaadAAkash/awesome-agile-essentials/User-Stories.md

 ### Definitions

-Sshort descriptions of a product enhancement (i.e., a product feature) expressed in a specific format.
+Short descriptions of a product enhancement (i.e., a product feature) expressed in a specific format.
 User Stories are simplified requirements

 ### User Story Format with Examples

 > As a `the user role`, I want `the goal` so that `the rationale`

 - Example 01: As an *Open Source Enthusiast*, I want *to contribute into more repositories* so that *people get benefited in the process*
-- Example 02: As a *Project Manager*, I want *to be able to understand my colleagues progress* so that *I can make efficient reports on sucess and failures*
+- Example 02: As a *Project Manager*, I want *to be able to understand my colleagues progress* so that *I can make efficient reports on success and failures*

 ### Characteristics of good user stories: The INVEST Model in Scrum